 Table -18.
-Indicators of Operational Risk Amount in BD '000 OPERATIONAL RISK : QUANTITATIVE DISCLOSURES FOR BASIC INDICATOR APPRC ACH Indicators of Operational Risk (PD-1.3.30 (b)) Particulars Total Gross Income (average) 72,821 Amount of non-Shari'a-compliant income - Number of Shari'a violations that were identified and reported during the financial year -
+Indicators of Operational Risk Amount in BD '000 OPERATIONAL RISK : QUANTITATIVE DISCLOSURES FOR BASIC INDICATOR APPROACH Indicators of Operational Risk (PD-1.3.30 (b)) Particulars Total Gross Income (average) 67,639

 Legal cases resulting from normal course of business are handled by the Bank's in-house legal team and external legal consultants are also consulted on such matters, as and when required.